fedeizzo/zettelkasten/icns/cryptography/digitalCertificate.md

 All these questions have one answer: **Public Key Infrastructure (PKI)**

 ## PKI
 A PKI is an arrangement that binds public keys with respective identities of entities.
-This binding is established through a process of registration and issuance of certificates at any by a **Certificate Authority (CA)**.
-The PKI role that assures valid and correct registration is called a **Registration Authority (RA)**, RA is responsible for accepting request for digital certificates and authenticating the entity making the request.
-Finally a third-party **Validation Authority (VA)** can provide an entity information on behalf of the CA.

-A **Certificate distribution system** is the repository for certificates and the **Certificate Revocation List (CRL)**.

-A **Cryptographic Practices Statement (CPS)** is a declaration of the security that the organization is implementing for all certificates issued by the CA holding the CPS.

 ![PKI](./static/pki.png){.ui .image .centered}

-Another interesting definition list (==TODO== choose better version for this zettel):

-* CA: Certification Authority, third party that associates an identity with its public key and generates the certificate, signing it
+* **Certification authority CA** → third party that associates an identity with its public key and generates the certificate, signing it
-* RA: Registration Authority, responsible for accepting requests for digital certificates and authenticating the entity, assuring valid and correct registration
+* **Registration authority RA** → responsible for accepting requests for digital certificates and authenticating the entity, assuring valid and correct registration
-* VA: Validation Authority, provide entity information on behalf of the CA. Interrogates the CRL, checks signatures, validity and distribution of certificates.
+* **Validation authority VA** → provide entity information on behalf of the CA. Interrogates the CRL, checks signatures, validity and distribution of certificates.
 Usually it's the browser role
-* CPS: Cryptographic Practices Statement, telling everyone which security is implementing for issuing certificates;
+* **Cryptographic practices statement CPS** → telling everyone which security is implementing for issuing certificates;
-* Certification Repository: Where the certificates are stored;
+* **Certification Repository** → where the certificates are stored;
-* Certificate Revocation List (CRL): where are stored all the revoked/not valid certificates.
+* **Certificate Revocation List (CRL)** → where are stored all the revoked/not valid certificates.

 ## Obtaining a certificate

 1. User-A generates a public and private key-pair or is assigned by some authority in their organization;